AI-driven View Guidance System in Intra-cardiac Echocardiography Imaging: System Details and Evaluation Metrics

 \subsection{Training details}

-The network was trained using the Adam optimizer with a learning rate of 1e-4 during 580 epochs.
+The network was trained using the Adam optimizer with a learning rate of 1e-4 for 580 epochs.
 We employed a batch size of 40, and the entire image dataset was resized to $224 \times 224$.
-In Figure\,\ref{fig:model}, the $N$ is set to [2,2,4,2] for each block, which is default setting of MedMamba-Tiny.
-The $\lambda$ in Equation\,\ref{eq:total_loss} is 10 and the $\alpha$ is 0.98 which denotes the $98^{th}$ quantile.The entire framework was implemented in PyTorch and trained on a single A100 GPU.
+In Figure\,\ref{fig:model}, $N$ is set to [2,2,4,2] for each block, which is the default setting of MedMamba-Tiny.
+The $\lambda$ in Equation\,\ref{eq:total_loss} is 10, and $\alpha$ is 0.98, which denotes the $98^{th}$ quantile.
+The entire framework was implemented in PyTorch and trained on a single A100 GPU.